 Roger Donaldson is a highly regarded director and producer, best known for The Bank Job (2008) starring Jason Statham, The Recruit (2003) starring Al Pacino and Colin Farrell and Dante’s Peak (1997) starring Pierce Brosnan.

-Donaldson has since thrived as a Hollywood-based studio director, first winning Stateside box office success with Kevin Costner thriller No Way Out in 1987.
+Roger has since thrived as a Hollywood-based studio director, first winning Stateside box office success with Kevin Costner thriller No Way Out in 1987.
 Donaldson followed it with Tom Cruise hit Cocktail.
 He would collaborate with Costner again on the critically acclaimed Thirteen Days (2000), based on the 1962 Cuban missile crisis.

 For enquiries regarding Roger Donaldson please contact us via email or on (02) 9319 7199.